Snowshoeing in Saskatchewan

 6. River Ridge Trails, near Langham

 River Ridge Nordic Ski Club is a former golf course just 5 km north of Langham on the banks of the North Saskatchewan River.
 While skiing is the club’s focus, the park is open to snowshoers and is dog-friendly for on-leash pups.
-While the trails are continuing to expand, Trail Forks shows 15 trails available for snowshoers with five main trails that connect with one another.
+While the trails are continuing to expand, Trail Forks shows the trails available for snowshoers with five main trails that connect with one another.

 7. Cypress Hills Interprovincial Park